nb88202/2022_NFL_Analytics/README.md

 ![alt text](images/te.png)

-Here you can see the wins by Atlanta, their opponent, and the weeks of wins --- todo- add score
+Here you can see the wins by Atlanta, their opponent, and the weeks of wins --- todo- add team scores.

 ![alt text](images/atl.png)